dustinvu0320/E-Commerce-Shopping-App/README.md

 Click on Deployment Link at About Section to view website

-First-time access may take a few minutes to reload api on server for website working properly!!!
+First-time access may take a few minutes to reload api on server for the app working properly!!!